tiepat/tiepat.github.io/README.md

-providingIMPORTANT: Thank you to d4n5h for provideing most of the website.
-This is all his except for a part that allows arduino users with a button soldered between pin 3 and ground to stop the payload when you plug it in.
+This fork allows arduino users with a button soldered between pin 3 and ground to stop the payload when you plug it in.
+It also uses Keyboard.h instead of NicoHood.

 -----------------------------------------------------------------